 Political campaigns are notoriously difficult to win.
 Several variables that need to be considered are staggering, and the margin for error is razor-thin.
-It’s no wonder why most campaigning organizations employ a mix of analytics experts with traditional campaign managers.”
+It’s no wonder most campaigning organizations employ a mix of analytics experts and traditional campaign managers.”

 “Analytics professionals provide invaluable insight into what voters want and how to reach them through social media or television ads.
-They also measure success by the conversion rates on email sign-ups and donations, as well as providing data on voter turnout at campaign events.”
+They also measure success by the conversion rates on email sign-ups and donations and provide data on voter turnout at campaign events.”
 “Without analytics in their arsenal, political campaigners would be flying blind – unsure if they’re winning or losing the battle.”

 Future of Political Campaign Analytics